top of page

 4. Geopolitical Neutrality and Stability

 One of the biggest shifts in global sourcing is the move from cost-based decisions to risk-based decision-making.
+India stands out because:

 • It maintains strong trade relations across regions